tristinjohnson/Audio-Classification-UrbanSound8K/Code/Data/README.md

     opendatasets, librosa, torchaudio

 Once you have ran the script, you will see a folder called 'urbansound8k'.
-When you enter this directory, you will see the 10 fold cross validation (in folders labeled fold1, fold2, ..., fold10), and a .csv file containing all of the metadata about the audio files 'UrbanSound8K.csv'.
+When you enter this directory, you will see the 10 fold cross validation (in folders labeled fold1, fold2, ..., fold10) containing all of the audio file (in .wav format), and a .csv file containing all of the metadata about the audio files 'UrbanSound8K.csv'.
 Now that the data has been downloaded, you can run the training script to train and validate the model.